AdobeDocs/commerce-testing/src/pages/guide/static/index.md

   - test
 ---

-Executing Magento 2 static tests is straightforward.
+Executing static tests is straightforward.
 They can be executed in several ways.

 ### Running static tests on all files

-To run static tests on all files, navigate to the Magento base directory and execute the following command:
+To run static tests on all files, navigate to the application root directory and execute the following command:

 ```bash
 bin/magento dev:test:run static